 Will food be available at the event?

-Food will not be available at the event site – except for the hot chocolate and small treat served onboard the train.
-If you wish to come early or stay late, there are a variety of restaurants in Spencer and Salisbury (3 miles south).
+Hot chocolate and small treat served onboard the train.
+Additionally, two food vendors will be available, one with snacks and one with hamburgers, hot dogs, and the like.
+There are also a variety of restaurants in Spencer and Salisbury (3 miles south).
 Check out the listing of area restaurants at www.visitsalisburync.com.

 What happens if weather conditions are bad?